Jingyilang/Text-Classification-pytorch/README.md

 # Text-Classification-pytorch
 - Text classification by CNN, RNN, ensembled methods
-- code about CNN ris borrowed from [here](https://github.com/galsang/CNN-sentence-classification-pytorch)
+- code about CNN is borrowed from [here](https://github.com/galsang/CNN-sentence-classification-pytorch)